Typometry (printing)

-Typometry was a short-lived relief printing technique developed during the 18th and 19th centuries to compose maps, drawings and other designs, using moveable type to reproduce words, lineworks and map symbols.
+Typometry was a short-lived relief printing technique developed during the 18th and 19th centuries to compose maps, drawings and other designs, using moveable type to reproduce words, linework and map symbols.

 History

 Renaissance precursors

-During the European Renaissance, many engravers and printers revolved to typography to solve the problem of small lettering on maps, which was very difficult to reproduce solely by using custom engraved lettering.
+During the European Renaissance, many engravers and printers resolved to typography to solve the problem of small lettering on maps, which was very difficult to reproduce solely by using custom engraved lettering.
 One of the techniques they relied on was the setting of metal type, which was fitted inside a special form, surrounded by spacing material.
 Words set that way could then be overprinted over woodcut-printed maps as a separate plate, either in black or coloured ink.
 This technique has been considered a precursor of the typometric technique of the 18th century.

 18th-century inventors

 In the 18th century, the German deacon August Gottlieb Preuschen (1734–1803), from Karlsruhe, published two books on the art of printing maps using movable type.
 The books were printed in Basel, Switzerland, using type from the foundry Haas'sche Schriftgiesserei, by Wilhelm Haas-Münch (1741–1800).
 Wilhelm Haas-Münch has been quoted as the inventor of typometry in 1776, in competition with Johann Gottlob Breitkopf of Leipzig.
 The name typometrie was proposed by August Gottlieb Preuschen himself, the former name of the method being ingénieurie d'estampes (sic.) (engraving's engineering, in French in the original).

 After some rudimentary tests by Preuschen, the 1776 map of the Canton of Basel (in cuarto format) was the first map created by this technique.
 Some others would follow, such as the 1777 map of Sicily, which features toponyms printed with moveable type as well as roads, coasts, divisions and rivers printed with folding metal filaments.
-Special moveable topographic symbols mark the mountain ranges of the island, its fortifications, and other landmarks.
+Special movable topographic symbols mark the mountain ranges of the island, its fortifications, and other landmarks.

 The printer Johann Gottlob Immanuel Breitkopf, based in Leipzig (Germany) was at first critical with the invention, claiming that it was impossible to accurately adapt and assemble different shapes of types to create a new form.
 But, after the typometric prints were proven to be successful, he began experimenting himself with the technique, and he printed a map of the whereabouts of Leipzig by using it.